iamrachit/Practice-Python/README.md

 Its a open source programming language used to develop almost any kind of application including desktop application, web application, CAD, Image processing and etc.

+# Resources that can help you in learning python

+**Website link -  https://www.python.org/**
 **Know about the latest version being used -  https://pythonclock.org/**

-**Website link -  https://www.python.org/**